-2.7 The Trade-Off Between the Present and the Future

-- 1) Generally, if a nation produces more consumer goods than capital goods - A) more of all goods may be produced in the future. - B) less of all goods may be produced in the future. - C) about the same amount of capital goods may be produced in the future as are being produced today. - D) society will have to forego future consumption of capital goods.

-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions Ouestion Status: Previous Edition

-- 2) The use of goods and services for personal satisfaction is known as

-- A) the law of increasing relative cost.
+D) when a war destroys the capital goods of a country.
+Answer: D Diff: 3 Topic: 2.4 Economic Growth, Production Possibilities, and the Trade-Off Between Present and Future Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions 18) Generally, if a nation produces more consumer goods than capital goods A) more of all goods may be produced in the future.
+B) less of all goods may be produced in the future.
+C) about the same amount of capital goods may be produced in the future as are being produced today.
+D) society will have to forego future consumption of capital goods.
+Answer: B Diff: 1 Topic: 2.4 Economic Growth, Production Possibilities, and the Trade-Off Between Present and Future Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions AACSB: Analytical thinking 19) The use of goods and services for personal satisfaction is known as A) the law of increasing relative cost.
+B) specialization.

-- B) specialization.

-- C) comparative advantage.
+C) comparative advantage.

-- D) consumption.
+D) consumption.